Africa’s Quest

-Welcome to the inaugural issue of Africa’s Quest magazine, a platform for shared ideas and critiques about how Africa continues to evolve in the quest for an inclusive society.
-As Editor, it is both a privilege and a responsibility to introduce a space that is intentionally open: open to diverse voices, open to contestation, and open to rethinking how civic engagement, philanthropy and communities, and economic development intersect in our contexts.
+Welcome to the inaugural issue of Africa’s Quest, a magazine for shared ideas and suggestions on Africa’s ongoing quest for an inclusive society.
+As Editor, it is both a privilege and a responsibility to introduce a space that is intentionally open: open to diverse voices, open to contestation, and open to rethinking how civic engagement, philanthropy, communities, and economic development intersect in our contexts.

 Welcome to the conversation.